-Hurricane season runs from May 22nd to November 30th.
+Hurricane season runs from June 1st to November 30th every year.
 Hurricanes have the potential to cause serious damage to your home.
 The damaging effects of recent storms show that this is true.
 AON’s Weather, Climate Change & Catastrophe Insight 2020 Report showed that “twelve named storms and six hurricanes made US landfall” during the 2020 Atlantic Hurricane Season.
 The global insurance firm reported that the major hurricanes hitting the US and Caribbean during the 2020 hurricane season caused an estimated $51.5 billion (USD) in economic loss and $25.2 billion (USD) in insured loss.
-So knowing how to hurricane proof your own home is important.
+Hurricane Ian alone cost an estimated $112.9 BB of damage in 2022, according to climate.gov.
+In 2023 there have already been 12 named storms through the first week of September.
+So knowing how to hurricane proof your own home is very important.

 Hurricanes are a concern for those living in coastal areas.
 Residents of some states have to deal with hurricanes every single year.
 Is your state prone to hurricanes?
 According to Universal Property the top 5 hurricane prone states are Florida, Texas, North Carolina, Louisiana and South Carolina.
 Florida by far has the highest occurrence of hurricanes with 120 occurring from 1851 to 2018 compared to 64 for Texas.
 Even northern coastal states like New York and Massachusetts have experienced a fair share of hurricanes.